Published on November 2, 2019

 You look to the heavens and praise the Lord and vow to got right back on track.

-Sunday is perfect: the right foods, the right portions.
+Sunday is perfect: the right food, the right portions.
 Lots of water.

 You weigh yourself Monday morning.